-Located in the Mexican state of Jalisco on the Pacific coast, the friendly city of Puerto Vallarta is known as one of the most important resort destinations in Mexico, and the top favorite among the gay community.
-There are so many things to do in Puerto Vallarta that even when I was living there I didn’t have time to do everything, but I have selected my top 16 amazing activities.
+Located in the Mexican state of Jalisco on Mexico’s Pacific coast, the friendly city of Puerto Vallarta is a popular destination in Mexico, for its stunning beaches, a thriving nature, offering many incredible outdoor activities.
+There are so many things to do in Puerto Vallarta that even when I was living there I didn’t have time to do everything.
+In this post, I share all about it.

 I had the chance to live like a local in Puerto Vallarta center, near the Romantic Zone.
-I had the chance to try different restaurants and visiting the surroundings and hanging out in the best beaches and having a ball eating in the best vegan restaurants in Puerto Vallarta
+I had the chance to try different restaurants and visit all the best places, explore the best beaches, and ate in the best vegan restaurants in Puerto Vallarta.

-I was lucky also to live in Puerto Vallarta old town, at walking distance from everything, including the famous Playa de Muertos and the artsy Malecon Puerto Vallarta.
+I was lucky also to live in Puerto Vallarta old town, within walking distance of everything, including the famous Playa de Muertos and the artsy Malecon Puerto Vallarta.

-In this article, you will find a long list of all the things to do in Puerto Vallarta, including what I haven’t done myself, also a brief personal history of the city, how to get to Puerto Vallarta and how to move around, including the best options to get from the airport to the city.
+In this article, you will find a long list of all the great things to do in Puerto Vallarta, including what I haven’t done myself, also a brief personal history of the city, how to get to Puerto Vallarta and how to move around, including the best options to get from the airport to the city.

 If travel to Puerto Vallarta, make sure you stay at least one week to be able to enjoy all the things to do in the friendly city.
 And of course, if you are undecided about where to stay, you can read my guide to the best hotels in Puerto Vallarta.
 Yes, I have checked them out and reviewed them.
 I am sure it will be helpful if you are looking for the best hotels in Puerto Vallarta.